-While you can find a range of hair gummies on the market, some of them are on the more expensive side, costing as much as $30 a jar.
-No one can say for sure how good actually the product is, that’s because of the lack of independent, unbiased research on them.
+While you can find a range of hair growth gummies in the market, some of them are on the more expensive side, costing as much as $30 a jar.
+No one can say for sure how good actually the product is.
+That’s because of the lack of independent, unbiased research on them.

 According to ConsumerLab.com, gummies’ main ingredient is biotin.
 The reason why biotin takes centre stage is that some studies suggest that biotin can improve the health of hair and nails.
 However, they were “not approved for quality.”

 One study published in Cutis in 1993 showed that the intake of biotin supplements increased the nail thickness of the participants by 25%.
 It was a small study comprising 35 patients.
 22 of the 35 participants showed an improvement in the thickness of nails.